Meet The Guy Who Runs The Best Ramen-Ya In Germany

 Honestly, Takumi is the shit.
 A present to any town it hits.
 Dreams of steaming bowls full of char siu, shoyu, shio, or miso are finally being realized in our hometowns.
-You know how serious I am about my Ramen and Takumi’s bowls are so good they could actually make me cry (if a tough man like me would be capable of such emotions).
+You know how serious I am about my Ramen and Takumi’s bowls are so good they could actually make me cry.

 There are a couple of important but actually quite basic secrets behind the taste and quality of Takumi.
 As in life, it’s the simple things that lead to big stories.
 When we talk about Ramen, we talk about noodles, which make up a great dish.
 For Takumi, this means Nishiyama Seimen – THE Japanese noodle manufacturer that is putting the Ramen game on a whole new level since 1953.
 If you see their logo outside of a Ramen shop you can expect the highest quality in noodles ever.
 They are so good (and expensive) that even for Japanese Ramen shops it’s quite special to serve them in their bowls.
 So we are in Germany, thousands of miles away from the Seimen factories in Hokkaido, and the Takumi crew is still providing us with this greatness of a noodle.
 That’s just a little but pretty important hint to show you how serious those guys actually take their Ramen game.